Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 ## Get started
- Get RMPlayer up and running in your application.
-Follow the steps below to begin using RMPlayer in your web applications.
+ Get the Ravnur Media Player up and running in your application.
+Follow the steps below to begin using the Ravnur Media Player in your web applications.

 ### Installation